cljacoby/aws-notes/readme.md

 * You can create read replicas of Multi-AZ source databases
 * Read replicas can be promoted to their own databases.
 This breaks the replication
 * You can have a read replica in a secon region

+## DynamoDB
+* Amazon's NoSQL database solution
+* Fast/performant, and offsers single-digit millisecond latency at any scale
+* Supports document and key-value data models
+* Performance makes it suiable for:
+  * Mobile
+  * Web
+  * Gaming
+  * Ad-tech
+  * IoT
+  * More
+* Many mobile developers use DyanomoDB
+* Basics of DyanamoDB are:
+  * Stored on SSD storage (part of the performance is this)
+  * SPread across 3 geographically distinct data centers
+  * Two types of read models:
+    * **Eventual Consistency Reads (Default)**
+    * **Strongly consistent Reads**
+  * Choosing between read models is done with the rule of thumb **1 Second Rule**
+  * **1 Second Rule**: If your application needs to write, and read the updates within 1 second or less, you will need Strongly Consistent Reads.
+Otherwise Eventual Consistency Reads will suffice.

+### Eventual Consistency Reads
+* Consitency of writesacross all copies of data is usually reached within a second
+* Repeating a read after a short time should return the updated data
+* This model offers the best read perfomrance
+* Default behaviour

+### Strongly Consistent Reads
+* IF you're application needs to write data, and read with the gaurentee of the update being reflected, you should use Strongly Consistent Reads
+* Strongly Consistent Reads will return all updates for reads for writes that have returned a succesful response

+### DyanoDB Summary and Exam Tips
+* DynamoDB is stored on SSD
+* Spread across 3 geographically distinct data centers
+* Most applications can use the Eventual Consisteny Reads, which is the default read model
+* If reads need to be accurate to the most recent writes within 1 second or less, you will need the Strongly Consistent Reads read model

+## Redshift
+* Redshift is a way of doing business intelligence or data warehousing in the cloud
+* Petabyte-scale capacity
+* Can start small at $0.25/hour with no commitments or uprfront costs
+* Can scale up to petabytes at a cost of $1000/year/terabyte
+* Datawarehousing use different architecure compared to database or infrastructure layer

+## Redshift Configurationl
+* You can have a single node or a multi-node
+* A single node is 160GB in size
+* A multi-node has one leader node, which manages client connections and recieves queries
+* A multi-node then has many compute nodes, which store data and perform queries
+* Can have up to 128 compute nodes behind a leader node
+* Redshift uses **Advanced Compression**

+### Redshift Advanced Compression
+* Columnar data can be compressed much more than row-based data
+* Because columns are consistent in their types, data is easier to compress because all data is the same
+* Compression is better compared to normal RDS
+* Redshift will use less space on disk compared to an RDS

+### Redshift Massively Parellel Processing (MPP):
+* Redshift automatically distriburtes data and query load across all nodes
+* Redshift makes it easy to add additional nodes to your data warehous
+* Enables easy scaling yo growth, as simply adding more nodes is a viable scaling technique

+### Redshift Backups
+* Enabled by default with a 1 day retention
+*